We thank our community

 As part of honoring this milestone we made a senbazuru—1,000 origami paper cranes.
 Drawing inspiration from the beautiful Japanese tradition of making 1,000 paper cranes to make a wish or to celebrate special occasions, we created our version of this practice.

 Our thanks to our community for participating in the making of our senbazuru.
-The cranes are on display at Quick Wok temporarily.
+The cranes were on display at Quick Wok temporarily.
 In early spring 2020 we will move them to an outdoor venue.
 As they disintegrate in the elements, they will symbolically release any intentions, dedications and prayers that were written in or held when they were created.

 Children and adults were welcome to participate and contribute one or more paper cranes as many times as they wanted.
 We offered small gestures of appreciation for the contributions.
 We were happy to pass out paper cranes to take home to little Quick Wok guests and offered many origami crane folding tutorials to our guests.